DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 "As one would expect from Io's unexplored region..."

-The forest where Kai was currently in, was the territory of the race called foreign gods.
+The forest where Kai was currently in, was the territory of the race called sidhes.
 They comprised of elves, dwarves, fairies and angels.
 Far wiser than humans, and in possession of magic tools far more powerful than human weaponry.
 Often called as a [better version of humans].
-And on this land, humans had been dominated by foreign gods for over a hundred years.
+And on this land, humans had been dominated by sidhes for over a hundred years.

 But right now...
-Foreign gods showed no hostility towards the humans who had entered the forest.
+Sidhes showed no hostility towards the humans who had entered the forest.
 Across the forest could be heard the chirping of birds, and there were no signs of ferocious animals.
 It was a calm and relaxing place.
 A true tranquillity.